lucjones20/hlp-team4/README-CHANGES-TEAM4.md

 - changed module BusWireT "type Msg" to module BusWireT "and Msg" to be compatable with PopupDrawingView
 - moved Popup Dialog Management Messages into module BusWireT "and Msg"
 - added TestFormatSymbol to module SheetT "type Msg"
+- added the SelectiveResize message to the BusWireT Msg type

 src/Renderer/DrawBlock/SheetUpdate.fs
 - all changes are just implementing the group phase changes